Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Three."
 Morwk closed the hatch and started to screw it shut.
 He stepped aside and made a grateful gesture when Ian grabbed a spare screwdriver and got the opposite corner.
 "Their mother and I didn’t separate on good terms, but at least thanks to me they have health insurance, tuition and a stable address."

 He drove home his second holding screw and stepped back.
-"And I have to admit...machines are easier than House politics."
+"And I have to admit... machines are easier than House politics."

 "I can think of some Human women who think we should be matriarchal too."